heathermiller/dist-prog-book/chapter/4/dist-langs.md

 In the actor model, concurrent entities do not share state as they do in DSM.
 Each process, object, actor, etc., has its own address space.
-The model maps well to single multicore machines as well as clusters of machines.
+The model maps well to single multicore machines as well as to clusters of machines.
 Although an underlying system is required to differentiate between local and remote messages, the location of processes, objects, or actors can be transparent to the application programmer.

 #### Erlang